azurenekowo/tsdaucap-scraper/readme.md

+> [!IMPORTANT]
+> THIS PROGRAM IS DEFUNCT.
+FUCK YOU 🖕 hanoi.edu.vn
+> BLAME THEM FOR THEIR CUNT-LIKE WEBSITE WITH SHITTY SERVERS.
+FUCK THEM ALL.
+THEY CAN ROT IN HELL AND I WON'T GIVE A FLYING FUCK.

 # 🎓 tsdaucap-scraper
 A simple prgram to scrape the scores of Hanoi students who have participated in the high school entrance exam of Hanoi.